niranjanxprt/eu-ai-act/README.md

 └── README.md       # This file
 ```

-All files are self-contained - just copy them to your web server's document root.
+**Note:** No server-side processing, database, or special configurations needed.
+All files are self-contained and ready to serve.

 ## 📝 License